 |A sample of milk is taken at each farm.|

-When the milk has arrived at the processing plant it is tested again.
-All Canadian milk is free of anti-biotics and growth hormones, and its reputation for high quality is world renowned.
-Once the milk passes all the quality tests, it goes through the pasteurizer.
+How does it work?
 The pasteurization process heats the milk up to 72 degrees for 16 seconds and then rapidly cools it down to 4 degrees.
-The pasteurizer is designed at an angle to increase the amount of surface area, allowing the heating and cooling process to be done quickly.
-The angle of the pasteurizer also allows the milk to be constantly flowing so that it can be held at a consistent temperature.
+Pasteurizers are designed at an angle to increase surface area, allowing heating and cooling to take place quickly.
+The angle of a pasteurizer also allows milk to be constantly flowing so that it can be held at a consistent temperature.

-After the milk is pasteurized it goes through a separator.
-The separator spins the milk at an ultra-high-speed (6000 rpm) to separate the cream from the milk.
-Different amounts of cream are then recombined with the milk to create dairy products of different milk fat.
-For example, to make 1% partially skimmed milk, only 1% of the milk fat is put back in.
-To recombine the milk fat with other components of milk, a high-pressure process called homogenization is used.
+After the milk is pasteurized, it goes through a separator.
+The separator spins milk at an ultra-high-speed (6,000 revolutions per minute) to separate the cream from the milk.
+Different amounts of cream are then re-combined with the milk to create dairy products with a variety of fat percentages.
+For example, to make 1% partially skimmed milk, only 1% of milk fat is put back in.

-From here, the milk is sent through stainless-steel pipes across the processing facility to be either bottled and sent to the grocery stores, or made into dairy products such as cheese, yogurt and ice-cream.
+Once milk has been adjusted for the desired fat percentage and homogenized, it is then sent through stainless-steel pipes across the processing facility to be bottled and sent to the grocery stores.
+Other milk batches are made into dairy products such as cheese, yogurt, and ice cream.